pyxu-org/pyxu/doc/dev_notes.rst

 In the previous example, the :py:func:`~numpy.median` function works at the precision of the input array.
-Therefore, the argument ``o=True`` in the decorator :py:func:`~pycsou.runtime.enforce_precision` is not needed since the output is already guaranteed to be at the user-specified precision.
+Therefore, the argument ``o=True`` in the decorator :py:func:`~pyxu.runtime.enforce_precision` is not needed since the output is already guaranteed to be at the user-specified precision.
 This is however, not always the case, as illustrated by the following example: